posit-conf-2023/r-intro/README.md

 This is not a standard workshop, but a six-week online apprenticeship that culminates in two in-person days at posit::conf(2023).
 Here, you will learn the foundations of R and the Tidyverse under the guidance of a Posit Academy mentor and in the company of a close group of fellow learners.

 You will be expected to complete a weekly curriculum of interactive tutorials, and to attend a weekly presentation meeting with your mentor and fellow students.
-Topics will include the basics of R, importing data, visualizing data with ggplot2, wrangling data with dplyr and tidyr, working with strings, factors, and date-times, modelling data with base R, and reporting reproducibly with quarto.
+Topics will include the basics of R, importing data, visualizing data with ggplot2, wrangling data with dplyr and tidyr, working with strings, factors, and date-times, and reporting reproducibly with Quarto.
 Begins August 7th, 2023.
 No knowledge of R required.

 Visit [posit.co/academy](https://posit.co/products/enterprise/academy/) to learn more about this uniquely effective learning format.